losonczylab/Terada_Nature2021/README.md

 ### Description

 #### Detection_HSEs.m:
-HSE_raw = Detection_HSEs(__) returns cell array to store data matrices.
+HSE_raw = Detection_HSEs(__) returns cell array to contain data matrices.
 Row of matrix correspond to individual region of intrests (ROIs) and columns correspond to time frames from event onset.
 Each column contains dF/F of individual ROIs at each timebin.
 The length of cell array corresponds the number of detected events in dataset.

 * 'PL_raw' - matrix (ROI-by-timebin) of dF/F.
 * 'mvFrame' - length of frames for moving avarage to normalize dF/Fs.